 Wilson Disease Center of Excellence: Serves as a source of focused expertise for people affected by Wilson Disease.
 In conjunction with referring physicians, the center can provide annual or more frequent follow-up, strive to maintain and increase compliance with chronic medication, increase patient education and communicate new advances.
 Learn more about Wilson disease.

-In addition to their clinical excellence, the University of Michigan Gastroenterology faculty also provide numerous educational programs to physicians and patients in Michigan and the surrounding areas.
+In addition to their clinical excellence, Michigan Medicine gastroenterology and hepatology faculty also provide numerous educational programs to physicians and patients in Michigan and the surrounding areas.